Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Introduction

-In the second scenario, we consider the case in which both the mean values and the variances of system observables are accessible.
-We introduce the concept of thermodynamic fluctuation cost, defined as the change in the variance of an observable during a process, and derive a general information-cost relation that provides a lower bound on this fluctuation cost in terms of the change in the system’s information content.
+In the second scenario, we consider systems where the variances of system charges are further accessible as experimental observations.
+We introduce the concept of thermodynamic fluctuation cost which is defined as the change in the variance during arbitrary evolution.
+We derive a general information-cost relation that provides a lower bound on this fluctuation cost in terms of the change in the system’s actual information content.
 This result generalizes the rationale behind the LP by incorporating changes in higher-order fluctuations and treating them as a form of higher-order thermodynamic cost.
+We note that the celebrated thermodynamic uncertainty relation (TUR)~\cite{Barato.15.PRL,Gingrich.16.PRL,Horowitz.19.NP,Liu.19.PRE} establishes a link between instantaneous variance and total entropy production and is often viewed as a refinement of the LP to variance.
+However, the LP fundamentally relates system energy change (as heat) to system entropy change.
+In this sense, our information–cost relation in the second scenario aligns more closely with the spirit of the LP than with the TUR, as it connects the change in variance to the change in system entropy.
 We demonstrate the validity and practical relevance of these two information-cost relations through detailed numerical simulations of three systems: a coupled-qubit system exchanging energy and excitations, a driven qubit implementing information erasure, and a driven double quantum dot that can operate as an inelastic heat engine.